1stage/Aquarius-MX/pcb/README.md

 ## Folder Contents
  - **eagle** - This foder contains the files for Eagle (PCB design and layout tool published by Autodesk)
+   - **archive** - Contains previous versions of the PCB source files
-   - **aq_mx_v1-3-0c.brd** - Eagle Board file, describing the physical layout for the PCB, including all copper, solder masks, and silkscreen markings
+   - **aq_mx_v1-4-0b.brd** - Eagle Board file, describing the physical layout for the PCB, including all copper, solder masks, and silkscreen markings
-   - **aq_mx_v1-3-0c.cam** - Eagle CAM board manufacturing profile for exporting proper layers to Gerber format
+   - **aq_mx_v1-4-0b.cam** - Eagle CAM board manufacturing profile for exporting proper layers to Gerber format
-   - **aq_mx_v1-3-0c.epf** - Eagle Project file
+   - **aq_mx_v1-4-0b.epf** - Eagle Project file
-   - **aq_mx_v1-3-0c.sch** - Eagle Schematic file, describing the electronic architecture of the Aquarius MX
+   - **aq_mx_v1-4-0b.sch** - Eagle Schematic file, describing the electronic architecture of the Aquarius MX
  - **gerber** - This folder contains a ZIP archive file used to upload to PCB manufacturers such as OSH Park, JLCPCB, PCBWay, and others.

 ## Recommended PCB Manufacturing Settings